jaelpark/JPyPlotRatio/README.md

 plot.AddSyst(r1, ysys)
 ```

+By default, the systematic error is included in the ratio plot as a quadratic sum.
+To plot the ratio uncertainty for the systematics separately, specify `ratioSystPlot=True` while constructing JPyPlotRatio.

 Parameter | Type | Description
 --- | --- | ---
 r1 | int | Index of the plot to add systematic uncertainty patches